groth00/Data225/README.md

 Business metadata imported into MySQL using MySQL Connector

-Analytical queries run against the database

-TODO: ETL, Data warehousing, Import into NoSQL database
+Used SQL queries for exploratory data analysis

+Used Spark NLP and the aspect-based sentiment analysis pipeline to annotate review text

+TODO: ETL (Data Fusion) & Data Warehousing (BigQuery) using Google Cloud Platform, Analytic SQL using BigQuery